Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Optimization Formulation Algorithm

 where \textit{symmetrized directed graph Laplacian} matrix $\cL_r^d \triangleq (\L^d_r)^\top \L^d_r$ is symmetric and PSD.
 We call $\x^\top \cL^d_r \x$ the DGLR, which computes the sum of squared differences between each child $j \in \bar{\cS}$ and its parents $i$ for $[i,j] \in \cE^d$.
 Note that DGLR computes to zero for the constant vector $\1$:

 where $(a)$ follows from $\W^d_r$ being row-stochastic.
 This makes sense, as constant $\1$ is the smoothest signal and has no variation across any graph kernels.

 We interpret eigen-pairs $\{(\xi_k,\u_k)\}$ of $\cL^d_r$ as graph frequencies and graph Fourier modes for directed graph $\cG^d$, respectively, similar to eigen-pairs $\{(\lambda_k, \v_k)\}$ of graph Laplacian $\L^u$ for an undirected graph.
-Importantly, we prove that our frequency definition using DGLR defaults to pure sinusoids as frequencies in the unweighted directed line graph case.
-Thus, our algorithm minimizing DGLR includes GSP schemes like \citet{ramakrishna2020} that analyze signals along the time dimension using classical Fourier filters as special cases. \begin{theorem} Consider a directed line graph $\cG^d$ of $N$ nodes with directed edge weights equal to $1$, where the first (source) node is augmented with a self-loop of weight $1$.
+We prove that our frequency definition using DGLR defaults to pure sinusoids in the unweighted directed path graph case.
+Thus, our algorithm minimizing DGLR includes GSP schemes like \citet{ramakrishna2020} that analyze signals along the time dimension using classical Fourier filters as special cases. \begin{theorem} Consider a directed path graph $\cG^d$ of $N$ nodes with directed edge weights equal to $1$, where the first (source) node is augmented with a self-loop of weight $1$.
 The symmetrized directed graph Laplacian $\cL^d_r = (\L^d_r)^\top \L^d_r$, where $\L^d_r$ is the random-walk graph Laplacian for $\cG^d$, is the same as graph Laplacian $\L^u$ for an undirected line graph $\cG^u$ of $N$ nodes with edge weights equal to $1$. \end{theorem} See Appendix\;\ref{append:lineGraph} for a formal proof.

-\textbf{Remark}: {Theorem \ref{thm:lineGraph} only gives a special case when the DGLR of a graph is equal to the GLR of its undirected base graph.
-In fact,} \textbf{using our symmetrized $\cL^d_r$ does not mean directionality has been lost. } As an example, for the 3-node DAG in Fig.\;\ref{fig:4nodeGraph}(c), the variational term is $\|\L^d_r \x\|^2_2 = (x_3 - \frac{1}{2} (x_1 + x_2))^2$ and computes to $0$ for $\x = [2 ~~0 ~~1]^\top$.
-On the other hand, for the DAG in Fig.\;\ref{fig:4nodeGraph}(d) with opposite directions, the variational term is $\|\L^d_r \x \|^2_2 = (x_1 - x_3)^2 + (x_2 - x_3)^2$ and computes to $0$ only if $\x$ is a constant vector. {With our directed graph contruction with \textit{time windows} as described in Section \ref{sec:mixed-graph}, since all nodes after the second time step has more than one predecessors, the DGLR of the undirected graph does \emph{not} equal the GLR of its base graph.}
+\textbf{Remark}: {Theorem \ref{thm:lineGraph} only states a special case when DGLR of a directed graph equals GLR of its corresponding undirected graph.
+In fact,} \textbf{using our symmetrized $\cL^d_r$ does not mean directionality has been lost.} As an example, for the 3-node DAG in Fig.\;\ref{fig:4nodeGraph}(c), the variational term is $\|\L^d_r \x\|^2_2 = (x_3 - \frac{1}{2} (x_1 + x_2))^2$ and computes to $0$ for $\x = [2 ~~0 ~~1]^\top$.
+On the other hand, for the DAG in Fig.\;\ref{fig:4nodeGraph}(d) with opposite directions, the variational term is $\|\L^d_r \x \|^2_2 = (x_1 - x_3)^2 + (x_2 - x_3)^2$ and computes to $0$ only if $\x$ is a constant vector.